DeNeutoy/blog/docs/syntax.md

 Show me the flights between New York and Boston on the 3rd Aug and the [trains TRANSPORT] [from V] [Boston SOURCE] to [Miami DESTINATION] on the [15th DATE].
 ```

+#### Your example here

+Do you have another example of a task which fits this format?
+[This blog is open source](https://github.com/DeNeutoy/blog), and written entirely in Markdown files, so it's easy to contribute.

 ## Semantic Role Labelling

 Given i've been waxing lyrical about the benefits of viewing some structured prediction problems as almost semantic role labelling, let's take a look at what the real deal actually is.
+I'll also go about chopping up and re-organising the labels for SRL into something that I think could be generally useful as a "base" model for people to build applications on top of.

 ### What is Semantic Role Labelling?

 Semantic role labelling is one framework to describe "events" in natural language, which are normally focused around a verb (but sometimes also nouns) and it's arguments.
 These arguments also have thematic roles, such as "Agent" or "Instrument".

-One commonly used dataset for semantic role labelling is Onotnotes 5, which is annotated using the Propbank schema.
+One commonly used dataset for semantic role labelling is Onotnotes 5, which is annotated using the [Propbank schema](https://propbank.github.io/).
 Propbank defines arguments for each individual verb, and a set of general purpose modifier labels which can describe alterations/additions to the main event, such as `Purpose`, `Negation`, `Temporal` and several more.

 A common reduction of this task in the NLP community is to ignore that the argument definitions are specific to a given verb (i.e that ARG0 may have a different meaning for the verb "eat" than the verb "defibrillate").
 In some sense this is a "poor man's" semantic role labelling, and at first glance it seems like such a crude hack would not work particularly well.
 However, in practice, the arguments for different verbs actually do tend to correlate; ARG0 typically represents the "Agent", or the person/thing doing something in the event, and ARG1 typically represents the "Experiencer".
 Because of these distributional similarities in predicate arguments in Propbank, this mangled version of SRL actually does carry some meaning, and as we are about to see, could be quite useful.